 During fieldwork studies, pupils will visit variety of residential, recreation areas understanding patterns and the needs to suit needs of community.

-carefully when learning about these areas.
+Select information about mummification and Egyptian gods carefully when learning about these areas.

 - Archaeology

 - Artefact

 - Gods/ goddesses

 - Agriculture

 - Slave